tardate/LittleArduinoProjects/README.md

-# 290 Little Electronics and Arduino Projects
+# 292 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PissOff](./BoldportClub/PissOff) - an angry barking blue-in-the-face mad proximity sensor - Boldport Club Project #9, November 2016.
+> Latest addition:sparkles: [AudioEffectsChips/H823](./Electronics101/AudioEffectsChips/H823) - figuring out how to use the H823 "Happy Birthday" music chip.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like